FranciscoMoretti/site/content/blog/syncing-files-to-public-folder-in-react-or-nextjs-using-chokidar-and-fs-extra.md

 In the `build` script, we first run the `sync` script to sync the latest files to the `public/assets` folder.
 After that, we run the `next build` command to build the Next.js application.

 That's it!
-With this setup, you can easily sync files from a source directory to a public directory in a React or Next.js project using `Chokidar` and `fs-extra`.
+With this setup, you can easily sync files from a source directory to a public directory in a React or Next.js project using `c[]()hokidar` and `fs-extra`.